 We reported descriptive statistics, utilizing sampling design and weight variables to calculate nationally weighted estimates and corresponding 95% confidence intervals.
-Because the NCHS considers estimates with greater than 30% relative standard error or based upon less than 30 raw observations to be unreliable, we collapsed subcategories accordingly.
-For variance and 95% confidence interval calculations, we used ultimate cluster design (single stage sampling), utilizingstratum and primary sampling unit identifiers provided with the NAMCS and NHAMCS data sets.[11, 12, 15]ENREF_4 We used a similar approach for NIS data, making use of discharge weight and sampling variables.

-We assessed differences in characteristics using chi-square tests of association corrected for the complex sampling design.
+Because the NCHS considers estimates with >30% relative standard error or based on <30 raw observations to be unreliable, we collapsed subcategories accordingly.
+For variance and 95% confidence interval calculations, we used ultimate cluster design (single stage sampling), utilizing stratum and primary sampling unit identifiers provided with the NAMCS and NHAMCS data sets [11, 12, 15].
+We used a similar approach for NIS data, making use of discharge weight and sampling variables.
+We assessed differences in characteristics using $\chi^2$ tests of association corrected for the complex sampling design.
 We determined temporal trends in HCV encounters by including year as a continuous variable in logistic regression models.
-To obtain more precise variance estimates, weused two-year temporal intervals for NAMCS and NHAMCS.
+To obtain more precise variance estimates, we used 2-year temporal intervals for NAMCS and NHAMCS.
 Means and confidence intervals were reported for continuous measures, with the exception of charge data.
 Due to the highly skewed distribution, medians and interquartile ranges (IQRs) were reported for inpatient charges.
-We used the Consumer Price Index for inpatient services and adjusted to the value of the US dollar in 2010 for all inpatient charge calculations, assessing trends by calculating the percent change over the study period.[16]
-All analyses were conducted using Stata v.12.1 (Stata Corporation, College Station, Texas).
+We used the Consumer Price Index for inpatient services and adjusted to the value of the US dollar in 2010 for all inpatient charge calculations, assessing trends by calculating the percentage of change over the study period [16].
+All analyses were conducted using Stata software, version 12.1 (StataCorp, College Station, Texas).